hashicorp/terraform-provider-aws/website/docs/r/iam_role.html.markdown

 ## Argument Reference

+The following argument is required:

+* `assume_role_policy` - (Required) Policy that grants an entity permission to assume the role.

+~> **NOTE:** The `assume_role_policy` is very similar to but slightly different than a standard IAM policy and cannot use an `aws_iam_policy` resource.
+However, it _can_ use an `aws_iam_policy_document` [data source](/docs/providers/aws/d/iam_policy_document.html).
+See the example above of how this works.

-The following arguments are supported:
+The following arguments are optional:

+* `description` - (Optional) Description of the role.
+* `force_detach_policies` - (Optional) Whether to force detaching any policies the role has before destroying it.
+Defaults to `false`.
+* `inline_policy` - (Optional) Configuration block defining an exclusive set of IAM inline policies associated with the IAM role.
+Defined below.
+* `managed_policy_arns` - (Optional) Set of exclusive IAM managed policy ARNs to attach to the IAM role.
+When a configuration does not include this attribute, Terraform will ignore out-of-band policy attachments on the next `apply`.
+However, when you include it, Terraform will, on the next `apply`, align the role's attachments with the set by attaching or detaching managed policies.
+This includes detaching all out-of-band attachments when you include an empty set (i.e., `managed_policy_arns = []`).
+* `max_session_duration` - (Optional) Maximum session duration (in seconds) that you want to set for the specified role.
+If you do not specify a value for this setting, the default maximum of one hour is applied.
+This setting can have a value from 1 hour to 12 hours.
-* `name` - (Optional, Forces new resource) The name of the role.
+* `name` - (Optional, Forces new resource) Friendly name of the role.
 If omitted, Terraform will assign a random, unique name.
+See [IAM Identifiers](https://docs.aws.amazon.com/IAM/latest/UserGuide/Using_Identifiers.html) for more information.
-* `name_prefix` - (Optional, Forces new resource) Creates a unique name beginning with the specified prefix.
+* `name_prefix` - (Optional, Forces new resource) Creates a unique friendly name beginning with the specified prefix.
 Conflicts with `name`.
-* `assume_role_policy` - (Required) The policy that grants an entity permission to assume the role.

-~> **NOTE:** This `assume_role_policy` is very similar but slightly different than just a standard IAM policy and cannot use an `aws_iam_policy` resource.
-It _can_ however, use an `aws_iam_policy_document` [data source](/docs/providers/aws/d/iam_policy_document.html), see example below for how this could work.

-* `force_detach_policies` - (Optional) Specifies to force detaching any policies the role has before destroying it.
-Defaults to `false`.
-* `path` - (Optional) The path to the role.
+* `path` - (Optional) Path to the role.
 See [IAM Identifiers](https://docs.aws.amazon.com/IAM/latest/UserGuide/Using_Identifiers.html) for more information.
-* `description` - (Optional) The description of the role.

-* `max_session_duration` - (Optional) The maximum session duration (in seconds) that you want to set for the specified role.
-If you do not specify a value for this setting, the default maximum of one hour is applied.
-This setting can have a value from 1 hour to 12 hours.
-* `permissions_boundary` - (Optional) The ARN of the policy that is used to set the permissions boundary for the role.
+* `permissions_boundary` - (Optional) ARN of the policy that is used to set the permissions boundary for the role.
 * `tags` - Key-value mapping of tags for the IAM role
-* `managed_policy_arns` - (Optional) An exclusive set of IAM managed policy ARNs to attach to the IAM role.
-If the attribute is not used, the resource will not attach or detach the role's managed policies on the next `apply`.
-If the set is empty, all managed policies that are attached out of band, will be detached on the next `apply`.

-~> **NOTE:** The `managed_policy_arns` attribute, which provides an _exclusive_ set of managed policies for an IAM role, will conflict with using the `iam_role_policy_attachment` resource, which provides non-exclusive, managed policy-role attachment.
-See [`iam_role_policy_attachment`](/docs/providers/aws/r/iam_role_policy_attachment.html).

-* `inline_policy` - (Optional) An exclusive set of IAM inline policies associated with the IAM role.
-If the attribute is not used, the resource will ignore the role's inline policy changes on the next `apply`.
-Using one empty `inline_policy` attribute (i.e., `inline_policy = []`) will cause Terraform to remove any inline policies added out of band, on the next `apply`.

 ### inline_policy

-The following arguments are supported:
+If the `inline_policy` configuration block is not used, Terraform will ignore the role's inline policy changes on the next `apply`.
+Using an `inline_policy` like an empty attribute (i.e., `inline_policy = []`) will cause Terraform to remove any inline policies that were added out-of-band on the next `apply`.

+This configuration block supports the following:

+* `name` - (Required) Name of the role policy.
-* `policy` - (Required) The policy document.
-This is a JSON formatted string.
+* `policy` - (Required) Policy document as a JSON formatted string.
 For more information about building IAM policy documents with Terraform, see the [AWS IAM Policy Document Guide](https://www.terraform.io/docs/providers/aws/guides/iam-policy-documents.html).
-* `name` - (Required) The name of the role policy.

 ## Attributes Reference

-In addition to all arguments above, the following attributes are exported:
+In addition to the arguments above, the following attributes are exported:

-* `arn` - The Amazon Resource Name (ARN) specifying the role.
+* `arn` - Amazon Resource Name (ARN) specifying the role.
-* `create_date` - The creation date of the IAM role.
+* `create_date` - Creation date of the IAM role.
-* `description` - The description of the role.
-* `id` - The name of the role.
+* `id` - Name of the role.
-* `name` - The name of the role.
+* `name` - Name of the role.
-* `unique_id` - The stable and unique string identifying the role.
+* `unique_id` - Stable and unique string identifying the role.

 ## Import